 Birthdays must be one of London’s most charmless venues.
-Its puny PA was no match for Chasny’s vocals, let alone the amped-up wrackage of his guitar.
+Its puny PA was no match for Chasny’s vocals, let alone his amped-up guitar.
 Forget the ‘folk’ tag that hung neatly on Six Organs’ first seven years; the current edition has more in common with the psych rock exegesis of Comets on Fire: it’s less “Dry Bones in the Valley”, more imagine Ted Nugent and the Amboy Dukes grew up in Laurel Canyon, not Detroit.

 Kushner’s drumming style falls somewhere between Corsano’s and McDougall’s, which would be enough in itself to kick Six Organ’s psych folk tendencies into a higher orbit, but it’s Flashman’s insistent bass surge that urges Chasny to magnificently excoriating excess.

-The set’s climax came early, the PA blazing with disorientation as Chasny ripped into a loosely structured take in some Ascent material with controlled ferocity.
+The set’s climax came early, the PA blazing with distortion as Chasny ripped into a loosely structured take on some Ascent material with controlled ferocity.
 At one point he theatrically rocked back on the balls of his feet and jammed his guitar’s headstock into the ceiling for percussive distortion.